mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Posterior from the lumbar to my calves feels worked over (in a good way) but my left glute and hamstring is tender.

 Then I jump on the bike.
 I figured a loop around YYJ gets me the time and route profile needed for today.
-What a **fantastic day**.
 There was a light breeze from the north but the sun was out and I was feeling **really good**!
-I took a bit of time at Patricia Bay and along [Willingdon Road](javascript:flkty.select(2);) before heading south.
+I took a bit of time at Patricia Bay before heading south.
 I also had a tube decided to stop holding air on the way back that broke up the flow of my ride.

+I got home to watch the second half of the Seahawks thumping of the 49ers.
+What a **fantastic day**

 <!---->